Mirudhubashini Govindarajan: Background

 Govindarajan was born in Coimbatore, Tamil Nadu, India.
 Her father was a lawyer, freedom fighter and politician focussing on organic farming.
 Govindarajan's mother was a doctor in Coimbatore.

 Her early education was in Coimbatore, India and then she moved on to the alma mater of her mother, Stanley Medical College in Chennai to obtain her medical degree.
 On completion of her medical studies in Chennai, she moved to New York and then to Winnipeg, Manitoba, Canada.
 She later became a Fellow of Royal College of Surgeons of Canada in 1977 and a lecturer at the University of Manitoba, Canada.

 On her return to India in 1981, Mirudhubashini joined Sri Ramakrishna Hospital and started their Obstetrics and Gynecology department.
-She was instrumental in the formation of Womens Center.
-In early 2011, she moved into a new facility of her own Womens Center, located in the Northern part of Coimbatore providing all women's healthcare services under a single roof.
+She was instrumental in the formation of Women's Center.
+In early 2011, she moved into a new facility of her own Women's Center, located in the Northern part of Coimbatore providing all women's healthcare services under a single roof.
 She holds a patent in relation to methods for the treatment of endometriosis and related disorders and conditions.